Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 {:.note}
 > **Note:**
 > Running this script prompts you for AI Provider API Keys which are used to configure authentication with
 > hosted AI providers.
-These keys are passed to the {{site.base_gateway}} Docker container and are
+These keys are only passed to the {{site.base_gateway}} Docker container and are
-> not transmitted outside the host machine.
+> not otherwise transmitted outside the host machine.

 1. Run AI Gateway with the interactive `ai` quickstart script: